A female hiker pauses to catch her breath on a stone promontory, as she gazes out over the Grand Canyon stretching to the horizon.

 Trailhead: (directions; there are a couple small parking lots in the vicinity, including Verkamp’s Visitor Center, or you can take the park shuttle’s blue line)

-While there are multiple shorter iterations of the Bright Angel out-and-back, the full trail is one of the more popular day-long South Rim hikes.
+While there are multiple shorter iterations of the Bright Angel out-and-back, the full trail is one of the South Rim’s more popular hard hikes.

-You’ll descend all the way down to the canyon floor, when you can dip your toes in the Colorado River and explore the historic Phantom Ranch before beginning the blistering ascent back up to the rim.
+You’ll descend all the way down to the canyon floor, when you can dip your toes in the Colorado River and explore the historic Phantom Ranch.

-As with the South Kaibab trail, most people choose to break this hike into multiple days, with an overnight at Phantom Ranch.
+While the roundtrip mileage isn’t too long, the blistering desert conditions can make it much more grueling than it appears.
+As with the South Kaibab trail, it is strongly recommended to break this hike into multiple days, with an overnight at Phantom Ranch.
 Advanced reservations are required, and can be booked up to 15 months out.

 Note: part of the Bright Angel Trail is closed between Oct.
 2024 – May 2025 for maintenance, from Havasupai Gardens to Silver Bridge.